 Besides the daily routine of executing the workspace items, it is recommended to follow up the following tracking lists:

-- 'Broken promises': payment promises that are broken, should be followed up regularly so clients can make a new promise or they can changed back to the procedure.
+Payment promises that are broken, should be followed up regularly so clients can make a new payment promise or put back to the procedure flow.

-- 'Registered disputes': documents that are disputed should be discussed/investigated internally as soon as possible so a concrete follow-up action can be planned.
+Documents that are disputed should be discussed and/or investigated internally as soon as possible so a concrete action can be planned.